flutter/packages/packages/camera/camera_android_camerax/CONTRIBUTING.md

 While none of the generated `pigeon` files are tested, all plugin impelementation and wrapped native Android classes (Java & Dart) are tested.
 You can find the Java tests under `android/src/test/java/io/flutter/plugins/camerax/` and the Dart tests under `test/`.
-To run these tests, please see the instructions on [running plugin tests][5].
+To run these tests, please see the instructions in the [running plugin tests guide][5].

 Besides [`pigeon`][1], this plugin also uses [`mockito`][4] to generate mock objects for testing purposes.
 To generate the mock objects, run